Nitrofurantoin And Alcohol

-Back pain from UTIs usually occurs in the flank area (sides of lower back) rather than central back
+Back pain from a UTI usually occurs in the flank area on the sides of the lower back, rather than in the central spine.

-Kidney involvement (pyelonephritis) requires immediate medical attention and stronger antibiotics
+Kidney involvement, known as pyelonephritis, requires immediate medical attention and stronger antibiotics.

 Simple bladder UTIs (cystitis) rarely cause back pain due to the bladder's location deep in the pelvis, away from back muscles and nerves.
 The bladder sits low in your abdomen, so inflammation there doesn't typically radiate to your back.
 Most bladder infections cause pelvic pressure, frequent urination, and burning sensations during urination, but not back discomfort.